blockchain-insights/crypto-influence-insights/README.md

 ### **General Enhancements**
 - **Open-Source Tools:**
   - Release lightweight tools and libraries to foster community adoption.

 - **Regular Community Updates:**
   - Share progress, success stories, and roadmap updates via newsletters and Discord.

 - **User Feedback Loops:**
   - Continuously improve APIs and tools based on community feedback.

 ---

 ## **Next Steps**
-1. Finalize **Snapshot Creation** to complete the current stage.
+1. Finalize and validate **Snapshot Creation** to ensure that miners’ contributions are trustworthy and free from malicious data.
-2. Begin implementation of **Public Access APIs**, **Real-Time Scam Alerts**, and the **Token Watchlist Feature** to deliver immediate user-facing value.
+2. Develop and implement the **Receipt System** to track API work and contributions transparently.
-3. Deploy a Twitter bot for scam alerts as a low-effort, high-impact addition.
+3. Begin work on **Public Access APIs** and related quick-win functionalities (e.g., scam alerts and token watchlists) once the receipt system is complete.
-4. Engage with token communities to drive awareness and adoption.
+4. Engage with the community to provide updates and gather feedback for iterative improvements.

 ## Overview